amorychambers/ci-ms4-django/README.md

 [django-allauth](https://docs.allauth.org/en/latest/)

 [django-star-ratings](https://pypi.org/project/django-star-ratings/)
-For this project, I decided to fork and customise a version of the django-star-ratings package that focuses more on individual user ratings and reflects that in the accompanying front-end JavaScript.
+For this project, I decided to fork and customise a version of the django-star-ratings package that focuses more on individual user ratings and reflects that in the accompanying frontend JavaScript.
 [forked-django-star-ratings](https://github.com/amorychambers/django-star-ratings)

 [jquery](https://jquery.com/)